logo

 Comments:

 Between 1987 and 1992 I wrote a dozen songs with Steven Tyler and Joe Perry.
 I learned a lot, I had a ton of fun, and I came away with enormous respect for Aerosmith's talent, integrity, their brotherhood as a band, and their commitment to music as a positive force.
 Aerosmith are unique as individuals and they're unique as a group.
-In all of Rock-n-Roll there are few bands that can match their energy and innovation ... on-stage or in the studio.
+In all of Rock-and-Roll there are few bands that can match their energy and innovation ... on-stage or in the studio.

 Bruce Fairbairn

-My first encounter with Aerosmith was in March 1987 when I was brought into the "Permanent Vacation" project by my friend Bruce Fairbairn.
+My first encounter with Aerosmith was in March 1987 when I was brought onto the "Permanent Vacation" project by my friend Bruce Fairbairn.
 A few months earlier Bruce had been hired by Geffen Records guru John Kalodner and given the task of producing Aerosmith's "come-back" album.

 The following quotes are from the book "Walk This Way - The Autobiography of Aerosmith" by Stephen Davis:

 John Kalodner: In January 1987 I went to the band's rehearsal hall in Somerville in the dead of stinking Boston winter during a horrible blizzard.
-They play me what they've been rehearsing.
+They played me what they'd been rehearsing.
 Tyler had part of "Dude" but it wasn't together.
 I returned two weeks later in another stinking blizzard and they'd made basically no progress.
 The songs were just a collection of rehearsal riffs, not really happening.
 I listened as politely as I could, made some notes, and thought, "I gotta get somebody to fix these songs".
 I didn't know how they'd react to what I had to say next: "Look, here's what an A&R person does.
 I need to bring in some people to help you write songs".

 Steven Tyler: I told him if he knew someone I could write lyrics with and have as much fun as when I'm writing with Joe Perry, then please bring 'em in.